gsantoshkumar1999/gsantoshkumar1999/README.md

 Hi👋🏼
 I'm G Santosh Kumar.
 Data, AI & ML Architect at Cloud Ambassadors.
-Transitioning to become a better AI Engineer & a leader.
+Transitioning to become a better AI leader.
 [Cloud Ambassadors](https://cloudambassadors.com) is a premium partner to Google Cloud Platform.
 We build service leveraging GCP and deploy to clients.
 We are expertised in GenAI Applications, Machine Learning, Data Engineering, Data Migration & Cloud Infra Migrations.
 We are the Trusted go to partner from Google cloud Platform.

 My Contributions :